142502022/television-discourse-decoded-hindi/README.md

     * **`./transcription_data`**: Provides detailed information about each utterance, including the content of the speech, timestamps of the utterance, and the speaker ID associated with it.
     * **`./perspective_data`**: Contains information on any foul language or offensive content found in the transcript, with details linked to specific utterances.

+The data used in this work can be found [in this zip file](https://drive.google.com/file/d/1rrhVjf7xi8BgmMhX_TBu2Wq2LX4cLT9X/view?usp=sharing).
+Please feel free to contact us if you have trouble accessing it.

 ## Getting Started